n8finch/my-reads/readme.txt

 - Currently this is only usable via the block editor, shortcode support is coming soon!
 - This plugin is actively being developed, and new features are being added frequently.

-**My Reads** is a powerful virtual bookshelf plugin for WordPress, allowing you to track and showcase your reading journey.
-Whether you’re reading books, audiobooks, comics, or articles, My Reads provides an intuitive way to log and display your reads.
+**My Reads** is a virtual bookshelf and reading tracker plugin for WordPress, allowing you to track and showcase your reading journey.
+Whether you’re reading books, audiobooks, comics, or articles, My Reads provides an intuitive way to log and display what you are reading these days.

-Designed for both **classic dynamic WordPress sites** and **static WordPress sites**, My Reads seamlessly integrates with your website, offering custom blocks, search functionality, CSV import, and even Amazon integration to fetch book details effortlessly.
+Designed for both **server rendered WordPress sites** and **static WordPress sites**, My Reads includes custom blocks, search functionality, CSV import, and even Amazon integration to effortlessly fetch book details.

-With My Reads, you can create a personalized reading list, rate your reads, and share your literary adventures with the world.
-Perfect for bloggers, book reviewers, and avid readers alike, this plugin transforms your reading experience into a visually appealing and organized format.
+With My Reads, you can create a personalized reading list, rate what you read, and share your thoughts and notes with the world.
+It's perfect for bloggers, book reviewers, and avid readers alike.
+This plugin allows you to share your reading journey in a visually appealing and organized format.

-Whether you’re a casual reader or a dedicated bibliophile, My Reads is the ultimate tool to enhance your reading journey and connect with fellow book lovers.
+Whether you’re a casual reader or a dedicated bibliophile, My Reads is the ultimate tool to share your reading journey.

 ### Key Features